 • Interdisciplinary Programs (African Diaspora Studies, American Studies, Asian Studies, Biochemistry, Comparative World Literature, Environmental Studies, Integrated Program in Humane Studies, International Studies, Islamic Civilization and Cultures, Latino/a Studies, Law and Society, Molecular Biology, Neuroscience, Public Policy, Scientific Computing, Women’s and Gender Studies)

 The weekend’s musical performances will include a Friday night concert by the Kokosingers, an all-male a cappella group, at 7:00 p.m. in Rosse Hall.
-On Saturday afternoon, at 2:00 p.m., the Kenyon Symphonic Wind Ensemble will offer their fall concert.
 The cabaret concert late afternoon Saturday will feature many of the College’s singing groups, each performing several songs.
 This concert will begin at 5:00 p.m. in Rosse Hall.
-The student band extravaganza, sponsored by the Social Board, begins at 9:00 p.m. on Saturday in Horn Gallery.
 While tickets are not required for these performances, they often attract large crowds, so plan to arrive early.

 Do you have a son or daughter interested in off-campus studies?
-Come talk with returning off-campus-studies students and Marne Ausec, director of the Center for Global Engagement, on Saturday afternoon from 1:00 to 2:00 p.m. in Brandi Recital Hall, Storer Hall.
+Come talk with returning off-campus-studies students, faculty, and Marne Ausec, director of the Center for Global Engagement, on Saturday afternoon from 1:00 to 2:00 p.m. in Brandi Recital Hall, Storer Hall.

 The fall sports teams participating in home contests are listed in the schedule of events.
 The scheduling of dates by the Athletic Department is completed as much as three years in advance, and we regret that all of Kenyon's sports teams cannot be on campus during the weekend.

-The Kenyon College Dramatic Club (KCDC) will present Noises Off by Michael Frayn.
-Assistant Professor of Drama Benjamin Viccellio '98 directs this production.
+The Kenyon College Dramatic Club (KCDC) will present The Ballad of Bonnie Prince Chucky written and directed by the James E. Michael Playwright-in-Residence Wendy MacLeod.
 Tickets are available through the Bolton Theater Box Office, 740/427-5546 beginning Monday, October 14, or you may purchase tickets at the door if the performance is not sold out.

 Because performances often sell out, advance reservation of tickets is recommended.